 We might not always feel like there are major links between the French and English languages, but in fact, a huge number of the words we use today are of French origin!

 That means that whenever we make a comment or express ourselves in some way, we’re tapping into years of French linguistics.

 Most of the words of French origin we use today were brought over during the Norman conquest of England in 1066.
 After England was taken over by the French, the country fell under significant influence from the leader at the time, William the Conqueror.
 While the French later left the country for warmer climes, much of their language stuck around.

-How Learning Which English Words Were Borrowed from French Can Aid Learning
+Why Is Learning English Words from French Important?

 You’ll find you already know many French words

 Similarities between French and English can really play to your advantage, and once you realize how many words cross over, you may notice that you know a great deal of French already!
 Often, spellings between English and French words are the main difference, and as long as you apply a French accent, you can successfully communicate a word in French to a native.

 Translation becomes easier

 The similarities work in the opposite way, too.
 It can be very easy to guess what a word means in French when it holds so many similarities to its English counterpart.
 This is especially handy when reading and writing, as seeing a word before you hear it spoken is often the easiest way to recognize what its English equivalent might be.
 Of course, you need to remember to be careful of faux amis—not all words that look the same mean the same thing!

 Often, learners have a specific set of French words that we use time and again.
 It can be tricky to get ourselves out of the habit.
 Many adjectives in French and English are very close in spelling and simply doing your research on cognates is enough to help you learn new words, remember them and express yourself more eloquently.